gmr/tinman/README.md

  isolation level.

  We construct a copy of a tinman specific object using the tinman.clients.pgsql.PgSQL class.
+This class attempts to cache connections to PostgreSQL at the module level, reducing the amount of connection/disconnects needed.
+This object is accessed from a request handler as:

- This object is accessed from a request handler as: self.application.tinman.pgsql
+    self.application.tinman.pgsql

  To get a cursor, simply use the cursor attribute of the PgSQL object.
 This will return a psycopg2.extras.DictCursor object.